Human Rights Movements and Institutions

 The Open Society Foundations fund human rights groups around the world, from global advocacy organizations to smaller national and local groups, that stand up for the rights of all.

-2020 Human Rights Movements and Institutions Budget by Region
+2020 Human Rights Movements and Institutions Expenditures by Region

 We are committed to upholding the rights described by the Universal Declaration of Human Rights—from civil and political rights, such as the right to free assembly and freedom of speech, to economic and social rights, such as the right to education, food, and housing.

 The promotion of human rights informs all our work—and has helped shape our response to the COVID-19 pandemic.
 Our Human Rights Initiative focuses in particular on challenging impunity and ensuring accountability, tackling discrimination and abusive practices in law enforcement and criminal justice, and defending freedoms of expression, assembly, and association.